Construction Business Loans

 What is a Construction Business Loan?

-Lenders each have their own secret formula for what they consider to qualify you for a loan, but generally, a borrower should have a credit score in the mid-to-high 600s, low debt-to-income ratio, and details about the project you want to borrow money for.
+Because construction loans are typically for large loan amounts, borrowers will typically need solid qualifications in order to get financing.
+Lenders each have their own secret formula for what they consider to qualify you for a loan, but generally, a borrower should have a credit score in the mid-to-high 600s or above, manageable current debt, and detailed financials for the project.

 Best Uses for a Construction Business Loan